UPPS 06.05.05 - Official Social Media Accounts

 Administrators cannot conduct any personal activity under the guise of official accounts.

 Administrators must ensure accounts represent the units for which they were created and should not try to represent the university as a whole.

 Social media sites are third-party sites and have terms of service and policies that are not governed by the university or the State of Texas.
 These third-party sites are not official Texas State websites, and the third party’s website terms of service and policies apply.
 Administrators should be aware of and follow these policies.
 These sites include Twitter, Facebook, Instagram, YouTube, Snapchat, LinkedIn, TikTok, and Spotify.

 University Marketing may seize and remove any Texas State social media accounts that do not comply with this policy or the guidelines and best practices outlined on University Marketing’s social media site.

 Violations of a platform’s terms of service to the social media platform must be reported.
 Fake accounts should also be reported to the social media platform (see the Social Media Policies page for more information on reporting accounts for impersonation).

 Reviewers of this UPPS include the following:

-Position Date Director, University Marketing July 1 E2Y Associate Vice President for Enrollment Management and Marketing July 1 E2Y
+Position Date Assistant Vice President for University Marketing July 1 E2Y Associate Vice President for Enrollment Management and Marketing July 1 E2Y